Latest update: Monday 9th August 2021

 Please remember that the UK has a national government but the devolved nations of Wales, Scotland and N.Ireland follow regional government rules for health and education.
 Therefore you might observe that different decisions are being made in different parts of the UK, for this reason.
 We will be happy to talk with you about the comparative situation across the UK if the national or international media is confusing for you.

 Yes.
-Celtic English Academy offers 0% cancellation fees for any new individual booking that will start within 12 months from the school reopening date (September 2020).
+Celtic English Academy offers 0% cancellation fees for any new individual booking that will start by December 2020.
 We want you to be able to plan your future and study with confidence.

 Read the full flexible booking policy and conditions here.